June 18, 2019

 He adds that they can also preview the effects of shadow on the field, an important aspect of stadium design, by controlling the sun’s position by date and time.
 This gives HKS the ability to quickly evaluate different facades and see how they interact with the Texas sun during the hot spring and summer months of the baseball season.

 The team has also recently started implementing ray tracing into their renderings.
 “The fact that we can push 50 or 60 thousand people in a model, all shadowed and bounced light and everything else off of it, and reflections on the windows, is staggering,” says Carmichael.

 “We've been waiting for ray tracing for years and years and years now, just so that we get the accuracy in the glass, the reflections,” says Chris Roberts, Computational Applications Developer at HKS.
 “The ray-traced shadows are just looking incredible right now.”
 He adds that with the new NVIDIA RTX cards, HKS is able to maintain real-time frame rates even with ray tracing.

 Trubey points out that these realistic interactive presentations of large-scale projects have given HKS an edge over their competitors.
 “They say, ‘Wow, nobody showed us anything like the capabilities that you guys are showing us and bringing to the table!’” he says.

 “Using Unreal Engine has become crucial in my design process because it's much more engaging,” says Coffee.
 “You get a lot more response from the client.
 Like you're going on a journey together, you're discovering the design process together.”

 Want to create your own interactive real-time architectural visualizations?
-Download Unreal Studio and get started today.
+Download Unreal Engine and get started today.